 In considering alternative methods specific consideration must be given to the advantages and disadvantages of each method.
 This will include an examination of the types and extent of impacts, both positive and negative, that each alternative method would likely have on each of the evaluation criteria.
+The "do nothing" method must also be considered in the analysis.
 The evaluation of impacts should include evaluation of both temporary impacts during construction of the undertaking, and permanent impacts due to operation and maintenance of the undertaking after construction.
 Table 3.0 will be used as a reference for the screening of potential effects.